 And eventually the family just ended up taking down that page themselves.

-I think Alex, you know, he's talking about the backpack thing.
+I think Alex, you know, he's talking about the backpack thing, these articles about the backpacks.

-But I think he's also referencing this because Facebook had blocked links to an article that he had about the manipulatively edited Family Guy episode.
+But I think he's also referencing this because Facebook had blocked links to an article that he had about the manipulatively edited Family Guy episode, which I think is pretty easy to understand.

 You can use copyrighted material in a transformative way, but I'm not sure that you can then use that recreated thing to claim that that distorted material is representative of what the original was.

-And he's not really giving any updates, nor does he even seem that interested that this is a lead story.
+Yeah, he briefly mentioned that the city is under martial law, which it's not, and he's not really giving any updates, nor does he even seem that interested that this is a lead story.

-This episode so far has mostly been about him rambling about how he was right about a drill, and truth be told, he feels more focused on the Oath Keepers getting to have their rally than he is on the outbreak of literal martial law, according to him.
+And truth be told, he feels more focused on the Oath Keepers getting to have their rally than he is on the outbreak of literal martial law, according to him.

-That seems weird.
+And that seems weird.

 The behavior you would expect from Alex Jones when the appearance of martial law comes is to get on air and call all patriots to Boston.

-He should be talking about how good it is that the Oath Keepers are in Boston so they can make the first offense to liberate the people of the city from tyranny.
+He should be talking about how good it is that the oath keepers are in Boston so they can make the first offense to liberate the people of the city from tyranny.

 Alex's entire career has been built about warning that the police state is coming, and now here is as close as he's seen in the United States, and he seems to want to avoid the story.

-The options that I see are the first is that he realizes that what's going on is a legitimate police operation, it's completely legal, and they do need to find this terrorist who's on the loose.
+The options that I see are the first is that he realizes that what's going on is a legitimate police operation.

-So the other possibility is what you touched on, and that is, I would describe as, Alex is scared.
+So the other possibility is what you touched on, and that is, I would describe as Alex is scared.

-This is a point, this is the point he's been yelling about forever, because he was betting that it would never come.
+This is a point, this is the point he's been yelling about forever because he was betting that it would never come.

 Like, he would never have to pay up.